homan-uppu/writing/2-Essays/Fear equality.md

 Filmmakers today have a more possibilities for the films they create.
 They can tell stories about far away planets, alien species, alternate realities, or whatever their imagination lets them because we can use computers, and increasingly artificial intelligence, to turn those ideas to reality.
 Whereas a filmmaker from a century ago was far more likely to just stick to making films set in the modern society because they had far less leverage.

 Therefore leverage both increases the complexity of the games we play, and exposes the underlying asymmetry much more quickly than ever before.
 As we continue to progress as a species by creating a more free world in which we have more equal opportunity, and by creating more powerful technology to more quickly turn our ideas into reality, we will accelerate exponentially fast towards extreme asymmetry in outcomes.
 (4)

 ...

+I made a claim earlier that the games we play are far more complex than chess and go.
+A good reader would have asked why.
+Even though my intuition led me to write that claim when I first thought of it, the explanation wasn't as straightforward as I had thought it would be.

+The games we play are becoming more complex because they are trending towards making us feel a certain way.
+Most jobs in the 60's involved performing tasks that were not measured by how well they made someone feel.
+Yet today, many more people are in the business of figuring out how to make people feel good.
+Artists make people feel through their art.
+Businesses try to make people feel good through their products - after all if solving someone's problem didn't make them feel better, you haven't really solved it.

+And our feelings are far more complex than games like Chess or Go.
+To see why, think back to the times when you've tried to communicate how you felt about something.
+The difficulty in putting a feeling into words (or any medium for that matter) shows how a feeling has a higher representational complexity than words, symbols, pictures, videos, etc. Because Chess / Go positions can easily be represented in words / symbols, we know they haven't reached the complexity of feelings.

+...